drensin/YTWatchLaterAI/README.md

-# YT Watch Later Manager
+# ReelWorthy

-This project helps manage a YouTube 'Watch Later' playlist using a React frontend and Google Cloud Functions backend.
+ReelWorthy helps manage and explore your YouTube playlists, particularly the "Watch Later" list, using a React frontend and a Google Cloud Functions/Cloud Run backend.
+It features an AI-powered chat interface for intelligent video suggestions.

 ## Project Structure

 ```
-YTWatchLaterManager/
+YTWatchLaterAI/
 ├── frontend/
 │   ├── public/
 │   │   ├── index.html